 Developers should submit enough information with their planning application to determine the risks from contamination and satisfy the LPA that there is a viable remediation option for the site and that developing land affected by contamination will not introduce or create unacceptable risks, or allow existing ones to continue.

-Reports for the site should be prepared in accordance with the WLGA 2012 Developers Guide and the document CLR 11 Model Procedures for the Management of Land Contamination.
+Reports for the site should be prepared in accordance with the WLGA 2017 Developers Guide and the Environment Agency online guidance: Land Contamination: Risk Management (LCRM).

 Environmental Information Requests and Charges